hetalang/heta-specifications/units.md

 ## UnitsComponent Array

-Some complex units should be expressed in format of `UnitsComponent[]`.
+An alternative way to set complex units is to express it in format of `UnitsComponent[]`.
 Using `multiplier` property one can add multiplier to the base unit.

 Example:
 ```heta